 The reaffirmation of the ratings assigned to the bank facilities and instruments of Steel Authority of India Limited (SAIL) continues to derive strength from its 'Maharatna' status, with the majority ownership by the Government of India (GoI).
-As on June 30, 2023, GoI holds 65% shareholding in SAIL.
-The ratings further derive comfort from the company's established position as one of the largest integrated and diversified steel producers in India with access to captive iron ore mines, long track-record of operations with strong distribution network and modernisation initiatives undertaken by the company to make the operations cost-efficient.
+As on June 30, 2023, the GoI holds 65% shareholding in SAIL.

+The ratings further derive comfort from the company's established position as one of the largest integrated and diversified steel producers in India with access to captive iron ore mines and the long track record of operations with a strong distribution network and modernisation initiatives undertaken by the company to make the operations cost-efficient.
 Furthermore, the modernisation initiatives have resulted into an improved operating rate for the company with higher sales of value-added products, leading to overall increase in the sales volumes.

-During FY23 (refers to the period from April 1 to March 31), SAIL's profitability was impacted due to high input costs, especially coking coal.
-Although the company is completely self-sufficient in its iron ore requirements, the company continues to import significant quantity of its coking coal requirement, with negligible share from its captive coking coal mines, which further exposes the company to foreign exchange fluctuation losses.
-Going forward, CARE Ratings Limited (CARE Ratings) expects, that though raw material prices will continue to remain volatile, domestic steel players are better placed to partially pass on the increase in the raw material prices and record higher saleable steel volumes owing to strong domestic demand and improving exports volumes post removal of the export duty in November 2022.
+During FY23 (FY refers to the period from April 1 to March 31), SAIL's profitability was impacted due to high input costs, especially coking coal.
+Although the company is completely self-sufficient in its iron ore requirements, it continues to import 95% of its coking coal requirement, with negligible share from its captive coking coal mines, which further exposes SAIL to foreign exchange fluctuation losses.

+Going forward, while raw material prices are expected to continue to remain volatile, CARE Ratings Limited (CARE Ratings) believes that domestic steel players are better placed to partially pass on the increase in the raw material prices and record higher saleable steel volumes owing to strong domestic demand and improving exports volumes post removal of the export duty in November 2022.

-The ratings further continue to remain constrained by the susceptibility of the company's operating margins to the volatility in coking coal and steel prices, competition from more efficient steelmakers, the large working capital requirements, regulatory risks, and the cyclicality inherent in the steel industry.
+The ratings further continue to remain constrained by the susceptibility of the company's operating margins to the volatility in coking coal and steel prices, the competition from more-efficient steelmakers, the large working capital requirements, regulatory risks, and the cyclicality inherent in the steel industry.